Horlando91/horlando91/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a degree from University Miguel Hernández of Elche 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: JAVA, Python, Dart, JavaScript
+💻 I am a self taught Full Stack Developer
+📚 I have a degree from University Miguel Hernández of Elche 🌟 Main languages: JAVA, Python, Dart, JavaScript
 🚩 Interested in Full Stack Application development
 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>